CoderTools

 Encryption Modes

-• CBC: Cipher Block Chaining - Each block is XORed with the previous ciphertext block before encryption.
-Requires IV.
+• CBC: Cipher Block Chaining — each 64-bit IDEA block is XORed with the previous ciphertext block before encryption.
+The 64-bit IV prevents identical plaintext blocks from producing identical ciphertext.
+Recommended for general-purpose file encryption with IDEA.

 • RAW: Raw Block - Direct single block encryption without any chaining mode.
 No IV required.